-Sanitizing the Plumbing System
+Sanitizing The Plumbing System

-When to sanitize
+When to sanitize:

-When your motor home is new.

-At the beginning and end of each season.

-Every three months of use.

-If the water system becomes contaminated.
+- □ When your RV is new. - $\Box$ At the beginning and end of each season. - $\Box$ Every three months of use. - $\Box$ When the water system becomes contaminated.

 Preparing to sanitize

 Prepare a chlorine solution using 1/4 cup of household bleach (sodium hypochlorite solution) to one gallon (3.785 liters) of water in a container.
 Prepare one gallon of solution for every 15 gallons of tank capacity.
 This will result in a residual chlorine concentration of 50 ppm in the water system and should remain in system for at least 4 hours.